favinaSujan/clp/content/team/_index.md

 ---
-title: "Team"
+title: Team
-displaytitle: Our Team
+displaytitle: Project Associates
-date: "2019-02-24"
+date: 2019-02-24
-description:
+description: null
-intro: >-
-  The team of researchers behind the Census Linking Project consists of members of the National Bureau of Economic Research’s <a href="https://www.nber.org/programs/dae/dae.html" target="_blank">Development of the American Economy Program</a> as well as scholars from other institutions.
-This team includes:
+intro: 'The team of researchers behind the Census Linking Project consists of members of the National Bureau of Economic Research’s <a href="https://www.nber.org/programs/dae/dae.html" target="_blank">Development of the American Economy Program</a> as well as scholars from other institutions.
+This team includes:'
 ---